tacconthommy/api-guides/source/includes/_auth.md

 }
 ```

 The access token is valid for the one particular user you obtained it for.
 You need to store this data to be able to request our APIs.

-Tokens expire after a while:
+## Expiration refresh and access tokens
+All tokens will expire in "expires_in" seconds as recommended by [RFC 6749 for OAuth 2.0](https://tools.ietf.org/html/rfc6749#section-4.2.2).
+We defined the following expiration periods:

 |Token type|Expires in|
 |---|---|
 |Access token|1 hour|
 |Refresh token|~34 days|

-## Obtaining new access tokens with refresh tokens
+### Obtaining a new access token using a refresh token

 If an acces token has expired, you can use a refresh token you obtained during the activation step above to get a new access token.
 Just issue a GET call to the token endpoint of the accounts server like so: